THINGS YOU NEED TO DO DURING DUE DILIGENCE

 11) Verify with building or planning department that no changes to road or property development are planned.

 13) Do a water and utility bill analysis.
+Call Larry Larsen or your broker for help on utility bill analysis and demographic studies.

 14) Hire an equipment repair person to offer an opinion of the condition of the installed equipment.